Wanstead Park: Ecology

 Trees include a 346-year-old European oak, which in 2020 was dying and losing branches, a further 330 to 340-year-old European oak, a 280 to 300-year-old wych elm, a Eurasian aspen, and a 465 to 480-year-old European yew.
 Many European beech trees are over 200 years old.
 Areas contain common rhododendron, which is considered invasive in Britain.
 There are areas of grassland, and broadleaved woodland with glades.
 Bluebells grow in the woods, and common gorse along one lake.
-Fauna includes Eastern gray squirrels, red foxs, Canada geese, and mute swans.
+Fauna includes Eastern gray squirrels, red foxes, Canada geese, and mute swans.
 Parakeets are evident in the Summer.

 Recently introduced paths have opened up further areas of the park.
 Soil degradation is common because of high levels of human activity, with litter a further problem.
 The lakes often dry out in summer, leading to less aquatic life.